plyp-us/plyp-us.github.io/README.md

 It uses [Github Pages](https://pages.github.com/) because the [entire repository](https://github.com/86400guru/86400guru.github.io/) is meant to be forked and then changed, edited, revised and optimized for your own purposes.

-This [README.md page](https://github.com/86400guru/86400guru.github.io/blob/main/README.md) has a top-level list of several annotated lists of awesome lifehacks and time management materials that are available.
-The best way for anyone to master and improve these tools is to really ***use*** them ... in order to share your lessons with others. *Nobody learns more in any form of classroom than the one teaching the lesson.*
+This [README.md page](https://github.com/86400guru/86400guru.github.io/blob/main/README.md) is a top-level list of several annotated lists of awesome lifehacks and time management materials that are available.

+The best way for anyone to master and improve skill on these lists is to really ***use*** the tools ... in order to more knowledgably, more competently share the impact of your lessons with others. *Nobody learns more in any form of classroom than the one teaching the lesson.*

 ### 10X-er

-10X means 10X as productive.
+Being a 10X-er means replicating your skills to be more productive to at least ten other people.

-Making yourself into a 10X-er is a HUGE transformation for most people.
+Making yourself into a 10X-er is a HUGE transformation for most people ... although it might be possible that some are naturally gifted in this form of emotional and social intelligence.
+This transcendance

 You must recognize WHY it is not *just* about your productity ... it's about leading with the discipline of a continuously improving mindset ... it's about infecting others with the continuous improvement virus.